-The overall usage of resources decreased due to the slowdown of the Group's business activities, curtailing of business hours under the COVID-19 pandemic during the Reporting Year and the closure of the Group's tea beverage business.
+The consumption of purchased electricity had decreased due to the slowdown of the Group's business activities, curtailing of business hours under the COVID-19 pandemic during the Reporting Year.
+However, the overall consumption of water and paper had increased due to the increase in paperwork for additional exhibitions.
 As the operation of the Group is based in Hong Kong, the management believes that there is no material issue in sourcing water for operation.

-A control mechanism has been put in place to monitor the inventory levels and to minimise obsolete inventory, including packaging materials.
+A control mechanism has been put in place to monitor the inventory levels and to minimize obsolete inventory, including packaging materials.